Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 8 Januari 2026 04.30.15 UTC
+- WIB: Kamis, 8 Januari 2026 05.32.33 UTC
-- WITA: Kamis, 8 Januari 2026 05.30.15 UTC
+- WITA: Kamis, 8 Januari 2026 06.32.33 UTC
-- WIT: Kamis, 8 Januari 2026 06.30.15 UTC
+- WIT: Kamis, 8 Januari 2026 07.32.33 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature